alchemyplatform/aa-benchmarks/README.md

 ## Methodology

 This tool seeks to measure the cost of the entire transaction landed on-chain for each action, including associated L1 fees.
-As smart accounts are expected to proliferate on L2s, it's important to consider L1 fees (measured as a function of the RLP-encoded signed transaction) on top of L2 execution costs.
-Generally, L1 fees tend to dominate the cost of transactions on L2s, and therefore, optimizing the size of calldata is important.
+As smart accounts are expected to proliferate on L2s, it's important to consider L1 fees (measured as a function of the RLP-encoded signed transaction and the blob gas market) on top of L2 execution costs.
+L1 fees can impact the cost of transactions on L2s, so optimizing the size of calldata is important.

-The L1 fee calculations are done following the formula and constants specified in [Optimism Bedrock](https://docs.optimism.io/stack/transactions/fees#bedrock).
+The L1 fee calculations are done following the formula and constants specified in [Optimism Ecotone](https://docs.optimism.io/stack/transactions/fees#ecotone).

 There are two different categories of benchmarks measured in this test: **User Operation** and **Runtime**.